MrThearMan/CI/README.md

 ---

-### Setup docs building CI
+### Docs building pipeline

-The docs CI can be used to build and push the docs used for [mkdocs] from the `docs/` directory into [GitHub pages].
+This pipeline can be used to build and push the docs used for [mkdocs] from the `docs/` directory into [GitHub pages].

 > Note that [mkdocs] also requires a separate configuration